A mathematical study of the excess growth rate: Characterization theorems

 That is, the two paths have the same cumulative (relative) volatility.
 Perturbation invariance is closely related to num\'{e}raire invariance.
 Observe that \eqref{eqn:perturbation.invariant} is equivalent to the identity

 (To see this, in \eqref{eqn:perturbation.invariant} replace $\bq$ by $\bp \oplus \br$ and $\bh$ by $\bq \ominus \bp$.)
 In \eqref{eqn:perturbation.invariant2}, we regard $\br = \cC[\bR]$ as the (normalized) gross return.
 If $\bp$ is the (normalized) initial price of the assets, then $\bp \oplus \br$ is the (normalized) final prices.
 The identity \eqref{eqn:perturbation.invariant2} states that the logarithmic divergence depends only on the returns and is independent of the initial prices.
-Theorem \ref{thm:egr.L.divergence} states that the excess growth rate is the only logarithmic divergence (subject to the imposed regularity conditions) with this property.
+Theorem \ref{thm:egr.L.divergence} states that the excess growth rate is the only logarithmic divergence with this property.
 We believe the regularity conditions can be partially relaxed but do not pursue this further in this paper.

 \begin{proof}[Proof of Theorem \ref{thm:egr.L.divergence}]\footnote{This result was claimed in \cite[Example 3.10]{PW18} without proof.
 We provide a complete argument here.} We first show that (ii) implies (i).
 Suppose that $\varphi = -H(\bpi, \cdot) + c$ for some $\bpi \in \Delta_n^{\circ}$ and $c \in \R$.
 Since $\varphi$ and $-H(\bpi, \cdot)$ only differ by a constant, they induce the same logarithmic divergence.
 By Proposition \ref{prop:egr.as.L.divergence} (and num\'{e}raire invariance of $\Gamma$), we have $L_{\varphi} \divg{\bq }{ \bp} = \Gamma(\bpi, \bq \ominus \bp)$.
 Since the perturbation operation is commutative on $\Delta_n^{\circ}$, we have